- Media category

-Judy Annear, Look: 1953-2003 celebrating 50 years, 'Art through a lens: photography and the Art Gallery Society' by Judy Annear, pg.48-50, Look: 1953-2003 celebrating 50 years May 2003, May 2003, 49, 50 (colour illus.).
+Judy Annear, Look: 1953-2003 celebrating 50 years, 'Art through a lens: photography and the Art Gallery Society', pg.48-50, Sydney, May 2003, 49, 50 (colour illus.).

-Judy Annear, Look, 'Contempo supports Photography Collection' by Judy Annear, pg.
-24., Look Mar 1998, Mar 1998, 24 (colour illus.).
+Judy Annear, Look, 'Contempo supports Photography Collection', pg.
+24, Heidelberg, Mar 1998, 24 (colour illus.).

 Art Gallery of New South Wales, Art Gallery of New South Wales annual report 1998, 'Collections', pg.
-15-19., Art Gallery of New South Wales Annual Report 1998 1998, 1998, 19 (colour illus.).
+15-19, Sydney, 1998, 19 (colour illus.).